baldogiRichard/apex-charts/README.md

 Developers can customize their charts by specifying a function in the Javascript Initialization Code section

-For more options please check the <a href="https://apexcharts.com/docs/" rel="nofollow">ApexCharts Documentation</a> API.
+For more options please check the <a href="https://apexcharts.com/docs/" rel="nofollow">ApexCharts Documentation</a> Options (Reference) section.

 #